irmiller22/tamagotchi/best-practices/databases/session-and-transactions.md

 3. Keep the database session lifecycle as short as possible.

 If you expect a database request to take more than 5 seconds, then the underlying query needs to be optimized.
 If you expect a database request to be long-running, such as a migration, then this should be executed in a separate context from the REST API layer.

+4. If order of operations is important when interacting with multiple queries, leverage `Session.flush` and `autocommit=False`.

+By default, `autocommit` is enabled, so the `flush` operation occurs whenever `commit` is called.
+However, in the default behavior, order of operations in regards to queries is not guaranteed.
+If you need transactions to occur in a specific order, `flush` each transaction in the specified order, and when ready to persist the changes to the database, call `commit`.

 ## Resources